AndriyKDA/python_challenge/README.md

 # python_challenge
-Submissing the python challenfe exersize.
+Submitting the python challenge exersize.
 Two codes were developed:
 - PyBank, which calculates
     The total number of months included in the dataset